BRIDGING MINDS - ACTEON

 Why does this matter for science-policy interfaces?
 Because misunderstandings often stem from unrecognized differences in socially constructed knowledge.
 When these gaps go unaddressed, they lead to friction, miscommunication, and missed opportunities for meaningful collaboration.

-Join us to decode the sociological layers of decision-making—and learn how to bridge the gaps between diverse stakeholders.
 Register now to transform how you navigate the social dimensions of science-policy interactions.

 • Webinar 5: The Art of Managing a Meeting Master practical techniques to facilitate inclusive, productive, and impactful discussions across diverse stakeholders.